|

 Tad believed only Major Hoople would be capable of projecting such a grandiose scheme - Standard gauge for the mid 1960's.
 Tad was

+known to have a unique sense of humor.
 "It Is the purpose of this company to manufacture toy-train echoes of famous and fondly remembered

 trains," claims the first Thorley Hoople catalogue issued in 1966.
 "We are dedicated to making better trains and not cheaper